file9.ai

 Geography

-The Southern Ocean is a circumpolar body of water that extends from the coast of Antarctica to 60 degrees south latitude.
-With a total area of 21.96 million square kilometers, it is slightly more than twice the size of the United States.
-The ocean has a coastline of 17,968 kilometers and features major ocean currents, including the world's largest, the Antarctic Circumpolar Current, which flows eastward around Antarctica.
+The Southern Ocean is a circumpolar body of water that lies between the coast of Antarctica and 60 degrees south latitude, completely encircling the continent.
+It covers an area of roughly 21.96 million square kilometers, making it slightly more extensive than twice the size of the United States.
+The ocean contains several notable geographic features, including significant trenches, ridges, and currents that influence its unique environmental conditions.

 Environment